mozsearch/mozsearch/docs/aws.md

 ## Lambda

-The AWS Lambda task uses a cron-style scheduler to run once a day.
+The AWS Lambda task uses a cron-style scheduler to run once a day for all configN jobs except config3 which runs once a week on Saturdays (which is the day our scripts run maintenance, so it's the right day to pick when doing things less than daily).  config3 previously ran only when manually triggered but this resulted in both configuration bit-rot as well a

 ### Automated-ish Updates